 - 2.12 The Localism Act 2011 establishes a 'Duty to Cooperate' for local planning authorities in the preparation of their local plans.
 A key aspect of cooperation is around provision of jobs and homes to ensure that all the objectively assessed needs of the housing market area are met in full.
 The Cambridgeshire Authorities, together with Peterborough given the overlap between the two housing market areas, agreed a Memorandum of Cooperation (May 2013) that demonstrates that the full objectively assessed needs of the Cambridge Sub Region housing market area will be addressed.
-It confirms that South Cambridgeshire and Cambridge are both planning to meet their objectively assessed needs in full within their administrative areas in their new Local Plans. - 2.13 The Duty to Cooperate also applies to county councils and a range of key public bodies with an interest in planning, including the Environment Agency, English Heritage, Natural England, and the Highways Agency.
+It confirms that South Cambridgeshire and Cambridge are both planning to meet their objectively assessed needs in full within their administrative areas in their new Local Plans. - 2.13 A Memorandum of Understanding was also agreed between Cambridge City Council and South Cambridgeshire District Council in September 2014, which agrees that the housing trajectories for Cambridge and South Cambridgeshire, as updated each year in the Annual Monitoring Report, will be considered together for the purposes of phasing of housing delivery, including for calculating 5-year housing land supply in development management decisions that concern housing development. - 2.14 The Duty to Cooperate also applies to county councils and a range of key public bodies with an interest in planning, including the Environment Agency, Historic England, Natural England, and the Highways England.
 The Council has engaged with relevant bodies throughout the issues and options stage and in the preparation of the Local Plan, in particular on assessment of site options for development.